GameMaker/PhoneGap-Performance-Test--PGPT-/README.md

 After setting up a toggle button to switch between CSS and JS, I am not seeing a significant difference between the two.
 They're both seeing:

 * about 200-250 FPS (reasonable, since we're doing almost nothing)
-* Generally smooth movement
+* Generally smooth movement - but NOT as smooth as native.
-* Framerate fluctuations as high as 15FPS - 1000FPS
+* Framerate fluctuations as wild as 15FPS - 1000FPS